ontop/ontop-website/tutorial/federation/denodo/README.md

 First, a Web API with weather data.

 - Administration -> Database Management -> New
-Name the database bzopendata for instance (leave the rest to default values), and click on the 'OK' button.
+- Name the database bzopendata for instance (leave the rest to default values), and click on the 'OK' button

-In the left window, right-clik on the bzopendata database -> New -> Data Source -> JSON.
+- In the left window, right-clik on the bzopendata database -> New -> Data Source -> JSON
-In the field 'Name', enter 'stations'.
+- In the field 'Name', enter 'stations'
-In the field 'Data route', select 'HTTP Client'.
+- In the field 'Data route', select 'HTTP Client'
-Click on the 'Configure' button to enter the URL of the source:
+- Click on the 'Configure' button to enter the URL of the source:
 <http://daten.buergernetz.bz.it/services/weather/stations>
-Click on 'OK', and then press the 'Save' button to save the data source.
+- Click on 'OK', and then press the 'Save' button to save the data source

 Then add a second data source for sensor data, repeating all the operations above, but:
 - in the field 'Name', enter 'sensors',
 - use the URL:
 <http://daten.buergernetz.bz.it/services/meteo/v1/sensors>